Persecution of Christians in the Roman Empire: Marcus Aurelius to Maximinus the Thracian

 Sporadic bouts of anti-Christian activity occurred during the period from the reign of Marcus Aurelius to that of Maximinus.
 Governors continued to play a more important role than emperors in persecutions during this period.

 In the first half of the third century, the relation of Imperial policy and ground-level actions against Christians remained much the same:

 It was pressure from below, rather than imperial initiative, that gave rise to troubles, breaching the generally prevailing but nevertheless fragile, limits of Roman tolerance: the official attitude was passive until activated to confront particular cases and this activation normally was confined to the local and provincial level.

 Apostasy in the form of symbolic sacrifice continued to be enough to set a Christian free.
 It was standard practice to imprison a Christian after an initial trial, with pressure and an opportunity to recant.

 The number and severity of persecutions in various locations of the empire seemingly increased during the reign of Marcus Aurelius,161-180.
 The martyrs of Madaura and the Scillitan Martyrs were executed during his tenure.
 The extent to which Marcus Aurelius himself directed, encouraged, or was aware of these persecutions is unclear and much debated by historians.

-One of the most notable instances of persecution during the reign of Aurelius occurred in 177 at Lugdunum (present-day Lyons, France), where the Sanctuary of the Three Gauls had been established by Augustus in the late 1st century BC.
-The persecution in Lyons started as an unofficial movement to ostracize Christians from public spaces such as the market and the baths, but eventually resulted in official action.
+One of the most notable instances of persecution during the reign of Aurelius occurred in 177 at Lugdunum (present-day Lyon, France), where the Sanctuary of the Three Gauls had been established by Augustus in the late 1st century BC.
+The persecution in Lyon started as an unofficial movement to ostracize Christians from public spaces such as the market and the baths, but eventually resulted in official action.
 Christians were arrested, tried in the forum, and subsequently imprisoned.
 They were condemned to various punishments: being fed to the beasts, torture, and the poor living conditions of imprisonment.
 Slaves belonging to Christians testified that their masters participated in incest and cannibalism.
 Barnes cites this persecution as the "one example of suspected Christians being punished even after apostasy."

-Eusebius says that in 177, Irenaeus had been sent with a letter, from certain members of the Church of Lyons awaiting martyrdom, to Pope Eleutherius; Ireneaus does not mention the persecution in his Adversus Haereses.
+Eusebius says that in 177, Irenaeus had been sent with a letter, from certain members of the Church of Lyon awaiting martyrdom, to Pope Eleutherius; Ireneaus does not mention the persecution in his Adversus Haereses.
 Eusebius writes of it in his Ecclesiastical History, written about 120 years after the events.
 Gregory of Tours tells of it in his "Liber in gloria martyrum", or "Book of the Glories of the Martyrs".
 It deals almost exclusively with the miracles wrought in Gaul by the martyrs of the Roman persecutions.